 Literature review on the decontamination of Semi-Invasive Ultrasound Probes

 A comprehensive literature review of published journal articles on the available methods of High Level Disinfection was conducted by the NHS Scotland and Health Protection Scotland.
-This paper compared available evidence for the use of ultraviolet light systems, hydrogen peroxide devices and manual wipes for the decontamination of Semi-Critical probes.
+This paper compared available evidence for the use of ultraviolet light systems, Chemical automated devices and manual wipes for the decontamination of Semi-Critical probes.
 This covered specifically; semi-invasive probes (SIUPs) and non-invasive ultrasound probes in semi-critical procedures.
 3

 Levels of evidence